 Review requests should be directed to Jonathan Miller.

-General inquiries shoud be directed to Eric Thibeault.
+General inquiries should be directed to Eric Thibeault.

 Applied Acoustics Systems